mercenm/final-pattern/README.md

-# final-pattern
+# Final proyect for Pattern Recognition
-Final proyect for Pattern Recognition.
+In this